nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

 blank RELATIVISTIC block in the input file and all options will be turned off.

+To increase the accuracy of ZORA calculations, the following settings may be used in the relativistic block

+relativistic
+ zora on
+ zora:cutoff 1d-30
+end

+To invoke the relativistic ZORA model potential approach due to van Wullen (references 16 & 17)

+relativistic
+  zora on
+  zora:cutoff 1d-30
+# use model potential constructed from 4c densities
+  modelpotential  1
+end

+relativistic
+  zora on
+  zora:cutoff 1d-30
+# use model potential constructed from 2c densities
+  modelpotential  2
+end

 ## Dyall's Modified Dirac Hamitonian approximation

 The approximate methods described in this section are all based on